• Skip to primary navigation

 A tiered cake of kit-kat candies with boxed kit-kat in the background.

 The Kit-Kat Chocolatory doesn’t have just any ol’ regular Kit-Kat candies that you buy at your grocery store or gas station back home.
 Japan is known for having a plethora of Kit-Kat flavors.
-In fact, in my opinion, Japan dominates at having the most variety and best flavors of Kit-Kat.
+In fact, in my opinion, Japan dominates in having the most variety and best flavors of Kit-Kat.

 Location: 3 Chome-7-2 Ginza, Chuo City, Tokyo 104-0061, Japan // MAP

-Sweet Crepes from Harajuku
+Sweet Crepes in Harajuku

 Hand holding a sweet crepe topped with ice cream and strawberry syrup.